 Cashiers are responsible for processing customers’ payments and providing customer assistance.
 Cashier positions are usually entry level and require little formal education or training.
 Many cashiers hold part-time jobs, though full-time employment may also be available.
-According to the Bureau of Labor Statistics, 3.55 million cashiers were employed in the United States in 2008, but employment growth is expected to be slow due to changes in retail shopping habits.
+According to the Bureau of Labor Statistics, 3.79 million cashiers were employed in the United States in 2020, but employment growth is expected to be slow due to changes in retail shopping habits.

 At most establishments, cashiers are given a specific cash register at the start of their shift.
 They are also assigned a cash drawer, and are responsible for ensuring that the proper amount of money is in their drawer at the end of their shift.
 Cashiers ring up a customer’s purchase, making adjustments for any coupons or discounts that they may present.
 They accept the customer’s payment, which may be in the form of cash, checks, credit, debit or gift cards.
 Once the transaction is complete, cashiers provide the customer with a receipt and any change that he is due.
 In some stores, they are also permitted to process returns and exchanges.
 Cashiers may also be responsible for wrapping or bagging purchases.
 They may have additional responsibilities at certain establishments, such as restocking shelves and issuing money orders.
 Cashiers are also responsible for providing service to customers who have questions or require additional assistance.

 There are no formal education requirements for cashiers.
 For full-time positions, employers often prefer candidates with high school diplomas, but high school students and others without degrees may find part-time employment.
 Most entry-level cashiers are trained on the job by experienced cashiers.
 Those who have experience may receive training for equipment specific to the establishment or new technology that has been introduced.

 Work as a cashier can often be tedious, as you must perform the same tasks over and over.
 In some cases, it can be dangerous as well, because establishments that have large sums of money can be targets for robbery.
 A cashier’s schedule usually depends on the type of establishment, but most are expected to work nights, weekends and holidays.